chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 DNT: 1
 Accept-Language: en-us
 {% endhighlight %}

+While networking, TCP/IP, HTTP or the OSI model are not necesary to know to complete this exercise and probably not something you'll need to know the ins and outs of on a daily basis as a developer, its definitely handy knowledge.

 ### Raw Web Data
  To get started, let's get our data from the web by creating a method that takes an NSString parameter, passedURL, which returns an NSString of the raw web content.